Colon-Bench: An Agentic Workflow for Scalable Dense Lesion Annotation in Full-Procedure Colonoscopy Videos: Introduction

 \section{Introduction}

 Colon cancer is the second leading cause of cancer death worldwide \cite{Sung2021GlobalCancerStats}, and many of these deaths are preventable with early screening and removal of precancerous lesions; however, colonoscopy remains expensive, invasive, and logistically difficult to arrange, requiring specialized clinicians and often long procedures (up to two hours) that increase facility and staffing costs.
-Automated AI analysis promises to ease these burdens, but lesion discovery is a needle-in-a-haystack problem: lesions are sparse and frequently obscured by motion blur, occlusion, debris, stool, or fluids, and by camera contact with the colon wall, making dense visual analysis challenging.
+Automated AI analysis promises to ease these burdens, but lesions are sparse and frequently obscured by motion blur, occlusion, debris, stool, or fluids, and by camera contact with the colon wall, making dense visual analysis challenging.
 Moreover, manual dense annotation of colonoscopy videos is labor-intensive and inconsistent, which motivates our work on a scalable, affordable pipeline for dense colonoscopy video annotation, facilitating AI research, evaluation, and applications in colonoscopy.

-To address the inherent visual challenges of colonoscopy videos, recent methods have proposed specialized architectures optimized for pixel-level precision and subtle lesion identification \cite{zeng2025segment,li2025survey}.
-Furthermore, because colonoscopy procedures are inherently long, efficient spatiotemporal analysis is critical; approaches utilizing state-space models \cite{tian2025endomamba} and token merging \cite{wang2025improving} have been introduced to capture long-range dependencies while reducing computational redundancy.
-Many methods rely on self-supervised learning with large-scale pretraining \cite{jong2025gastronet} or utilize a small number of annotated image examples with text \cite{He2025EndoCLIP}, bounding boxes \cite{choudhuri2025polypsegtrack,li2021colonoscopy}, or segmentation masks \cite{jha2020kvasirseg,choudhuri2025polypsegtrack}.
-These architectural and synthetic workarounds underscore the critical gap in the field that our work addresses: the need for a comprehensive, densely annotated, long-sequence dataset to ground the spatiotemporal analysis of real colonoscopies.
+To address the visual challenges of colonoscopy videos, recent methods specialize architectures for pixel-level precision and subtle lesion identification \cite{zeng2025segment,li2025survey}.
+Because procedures are long, efficient spatiotemporal analysis is also critical; state-space models \cite{tian2025endomamba} and token merging \cite{wang2025improving} have been introduced to capture long-range dependencies while reducing redundancy.
+Many methods rely on self-supervised pretraining \cite{jong2025gastronet} or use limited annotated examples with text \cite{He2025EndoCLIP}, bounding boxes \cite{choudhuri2025polypsegtrack,li2021colonoscopy}, or segmentation masks \cite{jha2020kvasirseg,choudhuri2025polypsegtrack}.
+These workarounds highlight the gap our work addresses: the need for a comprehensive, densely annotated, long-sequence dataset to ground spatiotemporal analysis of real colonoscopies.